Introduction to Meningitis

 • Fever

 However, these symptoms are often absent or not easily identified in infants.
-Also, a stiff neck or fever may be absent in the very old or in people who are taking drugs or have conditions that suppress the immune system (immunosuppressants).
+Also, a stiff neck or fever may be absent in people who are very old or in people who have conditions or are taking medications that suppress the immune system.

 People may also appear sluggish or unresponsive.